omarreis/NassauSt/BrentPriceInGoogleSheets.md

     select function *TriggerUpdateBrent*
     Click the *Save* button

+Security detail: It is also possible to obtain the oil price from inside a Function called in a cell formula.

+In this mode however, for security reasons, the function can only affect the cell that called it.
+Calling the code from a Trigger allows setting multiple cells ( price,time,status ) at once.

 ## Test the script

 The script must be run at least once manually.
 This will register IT with service security.